apchavan/ProtoSchool-Notes/README.md

 ## 1. Content Addressing on the Decentralized Web

+  Hashing & content addressing enable verifiable data sharing with peers on the decentralized web.

   1. URLs are based on the location where data is stored, not on the contents of the resource stored there.
 This is called _location addressing_.

   2. Cryptographic hashing is the most important tool in the toolbox of decentralized data structures.
 It opens the door to a new form of linking, known as _content addressing_, that liberates us from reliance on central authorities.